snelweg/GerDuino/README.md

 GerDuino
 ========

-My attempt to make an electronic garden.
+My attempt at making an electronic garden.